dirac-institute/sorcha/docs/inputs.rst

 .. note::
   The orbit file is used by  **Objects in Field** and **surveySimPP**.

 This is a file which contains the orbital information of a set of synthetic objects.
 The orbital parameters must be **heliolcentric**, and orbits can be define in **Cometary(COM)  or Keplerian (KEP)** formats.
-Each simulated planetesimals within the synthetic population must be be given it's own unique object ID (OID).
+Each simulated planetesimals within the synthetic population must be be given it's own unique object ID (ObjID).
 The file can be **white space separated**  or **comma value separated (CSV)** format.
 The first line of the orbit file is a header line starting with !! that specifies what each of the columns are.

 .. tip::
   *  The orbit file must have a consistent format (i.e. cometary or Keplerian) throughout